-- Lacewell and the CBF take an active role in developing internship opportunities for MSU students.
+- Lacewell and the CBF take an active role in developing internship opportunities for Murray State students.
 The CBF has helped secure approximately 50 internship opportunities for students since 2013.
 Examples of internships include banks, investment firms, insurance companies, and government agencies.
 If anyone has internships available or would like to know more about how simple it is to sponsor an internship please contact Dr. Lacewell at 270-809-4282 or at email@example.com.

 - Dr. Lacewell and the CBF are also involved in facilitating permanent employment opportunities for both new graduates and experienced financial professionals.
 This is about building relationships and having our graduates exceed expectations in the workplace.
 Examples of employers include:

 - Local, Regional, and Money Center Banks across the country and around the world

 - The Office of the Comptroller of the Currency